-Enrolled means students actually committed and will attend — the gold standard.
+Enrolled means students committed and will attend.
 Accepted means students received admission offers (one student may receive 5+ acceptances, inflating counts).
-This analysis labels every dataset so you can compare appropriately.
 Benjamin and King’s show single-year enrollment.
 Saint Andrew’s and American Heritage PB show acceptances.
-Pine Crest and Oxbridge show multi-year enrollment lists.
+Pine Crest and Oxbridge show multi-year enrollment.

 1. Which Top Universities Are Students Getting Into?

-There’s a dimension of elite placements that goes beyond the headline numbers: each admission builds a relationship between the high school and the university.
-When admissions officers have seen strong students from a particular school before, they develop institutional familiarity — they know the rigor of the curriculum, the quality of the counseling program, and what to expect from its top applicants.
-A high school with established placement history at a given university gives its strongest students a meaningfully different starting position than an equally talented applicant from a school the admissions office has never encountered.
+Each admission builds a relationship between the high school and the university.
+When admissions officers have seen strong students from a school before, they know the rigor of the curriculum and the quality of the counseling program.
+A high school with established placement history at a given university gives its strongest students a meaningfully different starting position than a school the admissions office has never encountered.
 Precedent doesn’t guarantee admission, but it opens doors that are considerably harder to walk through cold.

 Benjamin School · Enrolled, Class of 2025